Mal0c0xix/ListViewTestApp/README.md

 public class ContactViewModel : ViewModelBase
 ```

-Then add an ObservableCollection property to you ViewModel
+Then add an ObservableCollection property to your ViewModel
 (Use the propfull shortcut to go faster :p)

 ```c#